 In determining the median employee, we used our active employee population on June 1, 2024, consisting of 313,941 employees.
 We changed the determination date from July 1 to June 1 in order to provide additional time to our subsidiaries and international payroll providers and to gather compensation data for our active employee population.
 The pay ratio disclosure rules provide an exemption for companies with an overall non-U.S. employee population greater than 5% of its total employee population to exclude non-U.S. employees from the median employee calculation if non-U.S. employees in a particular jurisdiction account for 5% or less of the company's total number of employees.
-We applied this de minimis exemption when identifying the median employee by excluding 4,299 employees in Germany and 71 employees in Italy.
-After taking into account the de minimis exemption, 240,437 employees in the U.S. and 69,134 employees located outside of the U.S. were considered for identifying the median employees represented less than 2% of our workforce.
+We applied this de minimis exemption, 240,437 employees in the U.S. and 69,134 employees located outside of the U.S. were considered for identifying the median employee.
+The total of these excluded employees represented less than 2% of our owrkforce.